A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

-I should feel grateful that this guy, who dreams of working in a museum, has noticed this thing that I am, and I should fight for whatever it is I’m carrying in my belly.
+I should feel grateful that this guy, who dreams of working in a museum, has noticed this thing that I am, and I ought to fight for whatever it is I’m carrying in my belly.
 But I don’t care about any of it.
 All I can think about is my father.

 Tariq takes out the potato omelette he’s so proud of.
 He eats it straight from the tupperware, cutting it into tiny pieces, as if for a small child.
-Sometimes he offers me the fork with a piece of omelette on the prongs, but I always reject it, and he always eats it with a smile and goes on chewing and reading his museum studies textbook.
+Sometimes he offers me the fork with a piece of omelette on the prongs, but I always reject it and he always eats it with a smile and goes on chewing and reading his museum studies textbook.

-When he gets tired of the silence, he starts talking about all the things his parents have bought for the baby and how they’re really looking forward to coming back to Madrid to meet me.
+When he grows tired of the silence, he starts talking about all the things his parents have bought for the baby and how they’re really looking forward to coming back to Madrid to meet me.

-They’re intrigued to know what their grandson’s mother is like, Tariq says; it’s better they don’t know, I tell him, and then his eyes bulge until they’re almost touching the lenses of his glasses and he scratches his stubble and tells me I don’t appreciate myself, that I’m very pretty with my flaming hair and my white skin, although the truth is it’s actually yellowish.
+They’re intrigued to know what their grandson’s mother is like, Tariq says; it’s better they don’t find out, I tell him, and then his eyes bulge until they’re almost touching the lenses of his glasses and he scratches his stubble and tells me I don’t appreciate myself, that I’m very pretty with my flaming hair and my white skin, although the truth is it’s actually yellowish.

 And the eye, Tariq?
 What about the eye?
 And he wrinkles his nose and touches his glasses and says don’t start that again, that I should love myself a bit more.

 Extract 2: chapter 7, pages 97–101

-On the way out of town, the walls of the livestock pens are already covered by the evening shadow.
+On the way out of town, the walls of the livestock pens are already covered by evening shadow.
 The path to the cemetery is a deep cattle track that would be unchanged were it not for the fact that the cypresses that once lined it have disappeared.
 In their place are holes a yard deep, the jaws of a digger have cut through the roots, which are dying inside the earth.
 Every four or five paces there’s a new crater.
-The holes run the length of the track, like giant bitemarks in the earth, until I come to an old metal sign with the word “graveyard”.
+The holes run the length of the track like giant bitemarks in the earth until I come to an old metal sign with the word “graveyard”.
 The digger is parked at the entrance to the cemetery, the engine still running, the hazard lights flashing.
 Maybe Gladis wasn’t lying; to my left, instead of the cemetery wall, I see the profile of the burials against the reddish evening light.
 There are no walls or anything of the sort.
 The shadows of some workmen wander among the rubble; they’re talking, laughing, their white teeth still visible as they pile up the stones.